CreaturePhil/pro/README.md

 Done, without errors.
 ```

-To set repository for quickly installing a single file which you must set your
+To set a repository for quickly installing a single file which you must set your
 Github username first to do this action:

 ```js